 Therefore, consider how much time you are allocating to training as a company.
 And by allocation, we mean real allocation.
 Should employees spend 15, 10 or a 1 percent of their time developing and training themselves?
 And where and when should that time be scheduled?
 Have respect for the training, take it seriously and systematise it.
-If it does not suit your everyday life to devote quarter, half or whole days, micro learning can be a good idea – provided, of course, that it is implemented properly.
+If it does not suit your everyday life to devote quarter, half or whole days, stretched learning can be a good idea – provided, of course, that it is implemented properly.

 Development & Growth – important to remember:

 Remember to maintain the relationship when the initial exercises are over.
 A good onboarding is important, but so is everyday life, so keep the steam up.

 94% of respondents in a large LinkedIn survey point out that they are willing to remain at the job if the company invests in their careers.

 Make sure the ongoing training and learning process takes place on the employee’s terms.

 The fourth stage of the employee journey is reboarding – in some contexts also referred to as crossboarding.
 At this stage, the employees for one reason or another must be “let in” to a job function, department or team, where on the surface they might be expected to fit in without further ado, but where there is a real need to organise a process that could be reminiscent of onboarding.